 What is Rubella?

-Rubella, also known as German Measles, is a contagious viral disease.
-Those most frequently affected by rubella are school-aged children and young adults.
+Rubella, also known as German Measles, is a contagious disease caused by a virus.
+The disease most frequently affects school-aged children and young adults.
 The peak incidence of infection is during late winter and early spring.
 Rubella infection during pregnancy can result in miscarriage, fetal death or birth defects.

-There is no specific treatment for rubella.
+There is no specific treatment or cure for Rubella.
+Doctors may recommend medication to control fever and discomfort.
 Adequate rest and fluid intake can be helpful.
-A non-aspirin product such as acetaminophen or ibuprofen can be used to reduce fever and discomfort.
-Children or teenagers with a viral illness should not receive salicylates (such as aspirin) because of the risk of developing Reye syndrome.
+Please note, children with a viral illness should not receive salicylates (such as aspirin) because of the risk of developing Reye syndrome.

-- Swelling of lymph glands (esp. those in back of neck)
+Swelling of lymph glands (especially those in back of neck)

 Rash (starts on face, becomes generalized and lasts about 3 days)